Using the Simulacrum

 Simulating multiple types of data while trying to protect patient confidentiality is a complex mathematical challenge.
 The more complex your queries, the more approximate the Simulacrum is.

 Once you have refined your query using the Simulacrum, you can, if you wish, make a request to Public Health England to have your queries run on the real NCRAS data.
-Get in touch with email@example.com to find out more.
+See Public Health England’s ‘Guide to using the Simulacrum and submitting code’, here.
+The email address for submitting requests for data is firstname.lastname@example.org.

 Public Health England can safely release aggregate and anonymous data, but if you want more you will need to make a formal request to the Office of Data Release (ODR).